 Big Hit: When players earn a huge payout, this is often referred to as a big hit.
 A jackpot win can be considered a big hit.

 Big Time Gaming: Big Time Gaming is an Australia-based developer that began rolling out slot machines in 2011.
 This company is the creator of the iconic Megaways™ slots, with Dragon Born Megaways™ being its first Megaways™ title.

-Blueprint Gaming: Based in the UK, Blueprint Gaming is a provider that forms part of Germany’s Gauselmann Group.
+Blueprint Gaming: Blueprint Gaming is a provider that forms part of Germany’s Gauselmann Group.
 It was founded in 2008 and was also one of the first Megaways™ licensees.
 Blueprint’s most popular games include TED Megaways™, Genie Jackpots and The Goonies.

 Bonus Features: A bonus feature is an additional slot game function that comes with the gameplay to help form more winning combinations and boosts overall entertainment.
 Each bonus feature is unique and activates in different ways.
 May include free spins, Wild symbols, Bonus symbols, etc.